gary-jipp/lighthouse-ajax/README.md

  - Originally developed for Microsoft Outlook
  - Included in IE in 2000
  - the term ajax was coined in 2006
+ - uses the `XMLHttpRequest` object
+ - not the easiest code to write